poppadum/dynquee/README.md

 ### Manual Installation
-If you prefer to install everything manually, follow [this guide][manual-install].
+If you prefer to install everything manually, follow [this guide for Raspberry Pi][manual-install-rpi] or [this guide for PC][manual-install-pc].

----

 ## Usage
 Most settings can be configured in the config file [`dynquee.ini`](dynquee.ini).